eliemichel/WebGPU-distribution/README.md

 > In order to limit the risk of trouble, this distribution provides a function `target_copy_webgpu_binaries` to be called on your executable in order to copy the right .so/.dll/.dylib file next to your executable when using dynamic linking.

 > [!WARNING]
 > Not all combinations of options allow static linking.
-Feel free to request further investigation through an [Issue](https://github.com/eliemichel/WebGPU-distribution/issues) or propose changes through a [Pull Request](https://github.com/eliemichel/WebGPU-distribution/pulls) to help tackling this limitation.
+Feel free to request further investigation through an [Issue](https://github.com/eliemichel/WebGPU-distribution/issues) or propose changes through a [Pull Request](https://github.com/eliemichel/WebGPU-distribution/pulls) to help tackle this limitation.

 #### ☑️ Implementation version <a name="implementation-version"></a>

 By default, this distribution points to a specific version of Dawn or wgpu-native.
-It is possible to change this version, but it **requires to be careful**:
+It is possible to change this version, but it **requires care**:

 - The C++ extensions `webgpu.hpp` and `webgpu-raii.hpp` (from [WebGPU-Cpp](https://github.com/eliemichel/WebGPU-Cpp)) that are provided with this distribution are **specific to the default version** (recalled in `dawn/dawn-git-tag.txt`, `wgpu-native/wgpu-native-git-tag.txt` and `emscripten/emscripten-git-tag.txt`).
 You must re-generate them when switching to a different version (e.g., using the [Web interface](https://eliemichel.github.io/WebGPU-Cpp) of WebGPU-Cpp).

 - Precompiled binaries are not available for all versions.
 In particular, Dawn does not provide any, so I regularly upload binaries on [eliemichel/dawn-prebuilt](https://github.com/eliemichel/dawn-prebuilt) (detailed build logs are available in [Actions](https://github.com/eliemichel/dawn-prebuilt/actions/workflows/ci.yml) for the sake of transparency) but you may only use a version available in [Releases](https://github.com/eliemichel/dawn-prebuilt/releases).

 **Dawn.** The version of Dawn is specified through the variable `DAWN_VERSION`, and is a simple revision number (the one found after "chromium/" in the tag name used to mark releases in their git repository).
-When building from source, the variable `DAWN_SOURCE_MIRROR` is used as repository to pull from.
-When using precompiled binaries, the variable `DAWN_BINARY_MIRROR` is the GitHub repository where to look for a binary release that matches the target version.
+When building from source, the variable `DAWN_SOURCE_MIRROR` is used as the repository to pull from.
+When using precompiled binaries, the variable `DAWN_BINARY_MIRROR` is the GitHub repository in which to look for a binary release that matches the target version.

 **wgpu-native.** The version of wgpu-native is specified through the variable `WGPU_VERSION`, and must be a valid release of the repository passed as `WGPU_BINARY_MIRROR`.
 The official repository is `https://github.com/gfx-rs/wgpu-native` and I sometimes release early versions on `https://github.com/eliemichel/wgpu-native`.